 As a reminder, these are only the basics of payroll deductions.
 There may be other payroll deductions that need to be reported, such as union fees.
 Further, things can become more complicated when you’re paying yourself a salary from your business – the rules differ depending on the type of business you have (i.e. sole proprietorship or partnership versus an incorporated business).

-To navigate these more complex scenarios, it can be helpful to have an accountant help you with tax preparation in Winnipeg.
+To navigate these more complex scenarios, it can be helpful to have an accountant from Compass Accounting to help you with tax preparation in Winnipeg.
 There can be penalties if you remit improperly, and mistakes can cost you time and money, so having someone knowledgeable on your side is a real boon.